rfhb/ctrdata/README.md

   records.

-- For analyses, convenience functions in `ctrdata` implement trial concepts canonically across registers 🔔, allow find synonyms of an active substance, to identify unique (de-duplicated) trial records across all registers, to merge and recode fields as well as to easily access deeply-nested fields.
+- For analyses, convenience functions in `ctrdata` implement trial concepts canonically to simplify analyses across registers 🔔, allow find synonyms of an active substance, identify unique (de-duplicated) trial records across all registers, to merge and recode fields as well as to easily access deeply-nested fields.
 Analysis can be done with `R` (see [vignette](https://rfhb.github.io/ctrdata/articles/ctrdata_summarise.html)) or other systems, using the `JSON`-[structured information in the database](#trial-records-in-databases).